Overview

 Latest treatments and technology

-Mayo Clinic has long been a destination for parents seeking answers for their children's serious and challenging neurologic conditions.
+Mayo Clinic has long been a destination for parents seeking answers for their children's complex and serious conditions of the nervous system.
 The clinic's leading-edge technology and treatments for children with complex conditions include:

-• Intraoperative magnetic resonance imaging (iMRI).
-With this procedure, your surgical team uses real-time MRI images of the brain during surgery for brain tumors, epilepsy and movement disorders.
-This allows maximal removal of tumor or epilepsy circuits in a real-time setting.
+• MRI during surgery.
+With this procedure, your surgical team uses real-time MRI of the brain during surgery for brain tumors, epilepsy and movement disorders.
+This method is called intraoperative magnetic resonance imaging, also called iMRI.
+It allows your surgeon to remove the exact right amount of tumor or epilepsy circuits in a real-time setting.

 • Heat to destroy diseased cells.
-With the technique laser interstitial thermal therapy (LITT), your surgeon is able to treat epilepsy and some brain tumors by making burns through pen-tip size holes in the scalp and skull rather than by performing an open brain surgery.
+With a technique laser interstitial thermal therapy, also called LITT, your surgeon is able to treat epilepsy and some brain tumors by making burns through pen-tip size holes in the scalp and skull rather than by performing an open brain surgery.

 • Fetal surgery for spina bifida.
-Pregnant mothers with the diagnosis of fetal myelomeningocele can undergo prenatal surgery to repair the defect, which has been shown to reduce the rate of shunt insertion for hydrocephalus and benefit leg function.
+Pregnant mothers with the diagnosis of fetal myelomeningocele can undergo prenatal surgery to repair the defect.
+This has been shown to reduce the rate of shunt insertion for hydrocephalus and help with the baby's leg function.

 • 3D anatomic modeling laboratories.
 Pediatric radiologists create 3D models of complex anatomy from CT scans and MRI scans in order to help surgeons plan their approach.